 Look for the “ABCDE”s of a mole:

 - Asymmetry.
 If you were to draw a line down the middle of the mole would the two sides match?

 - Borders.
 Are the edges of the mole irregular?

 - Color.
 Does the mole have a variety of colors such as brown, tan, black or red?

 - Diameter.
 Is it larger than the size of a pencil eraser?

 If a mole exhibits any of these features, a professional should examine it more closely.

 Exposure to ultraviolet light is the leading cause of melanoma.
 Using sun protection and limiting exposure to harsh sunlight may help reduce the risk of melanoma.
-Men are more likely to develop melanoma than women.
 Once diagnosed through a skin biopsy, if melanoma is found, treatment is typically removal through surgery.
-Surrounding lymph nodes may be tested for cancer.
+Surrounding lymph nodes may be tested for skin cancer.

 High Valley Dermatology: Your Skin Cancer Specialist of Southeast Idaho

-We understand that “cancer” is a scary word, and here at High Valley we want our patients to know that we are dedicated to providing the most professional, efficient and effect care available.
+We understand that “cancer” is a scary word.
+At High Valley Dermatology, we want our patients to know that we are dedicated to providing the most professional, efficient and effect care available.
 Our physicians and staff are kind and caring and most importantly have the highest training possible for the treatment of skin cancer is the Southeast Idaho area.
 Our providers each have an additional year of fellowship in Mohs Micrographic and Reconstructive Surgery to help offer or patients the least amount of skin defect paired with the highest cure rate for some kinds of skin cancers.